aarongustafson/jekyll-webmention_io/README.md

 * `webmention__pubdate` - The publication date (`time`)
 * `webmention__source` - The webmention permalink (`a`)
 * `webmentions__not-found` - The "no results" message (`p`)

+## JavaScript (optional)

+I have also included a JavaScript file that will keep your webmentions up to date even when you don’t publish frequently.
+It will also update your page’s webmentions in realtime.